Efficient Full-frequency GW Calculations using a Lanczos Method

+We are grateful for the discussion with Peihong Zhang.
 This work is supported by the National Natural Science Foundation of China (12104080, 91961204), GHfund A (2022201, ghfund202202012538), the Fundamental Research Funds for the Central Universities (DUT22LK04 and DUT22ZD103), and a sub-award from the Center for Computational Study of Excited-State Phenomena in Energy Materials at the Lawrence Berkeley National Laboratory, which is funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DEAC02-05CH11231, as part of the Computational Materials Sciences Program.
-Computational resources are provided by Perlmutter supercomputer cluster of national energy research scientific computing center (NERSC), Sugon Supercomputer center at Wuzhen, and Sugon supercomputer center at Kunshan.
+Computational resources are provided by the Perlmutter supercomputer cluster of the National Energy Research Scientific Computing Center (NERSC), the Sugon Supercomputer Center at Wuzhen, and the Sugon Supercomputer Center at Kunshan.